The Graduate Medical School Admissions Test (GAMSAT) is an admission test for graduate entry medicine.

 Each section of the GAMSAT is assessing different skills.

-On test day you’ll need to bring a printed version of your admission ticket and proof of ID.
-Remember to sign your admissions ticket before your test day.
+When sitting Sections 1 and 3 at a test centre, you’ll need to bring a printed version of your admission ticket and proof of ID.
 The details on your ID need to match the details on your admission ticket.
+The test will begin once all the pre-testing procedures are completed.

 The GAMSAT is challenging in terms of the difficulty and length of the exam.
 In particular, many students find Section 3 to be very time pressured and do not finish it.